(707) 447-7576 team@blueoakendo.com

 Apexification:

 In this case, the unhealthy pulp is removed.
-The doctors place medication into the root to help a hard tissue form near the root tip.
+Medication is placed into the root to help a hard tissue form near the root tip.
 This hardened tissue provides a barrier for the root canal filling.
 At this point, the root canal walls will not continue to develop, making the tooth susceptible to fractures.
-So it is important to have the tooth properly restored by your dentist
+So, it is essential to have the tooth properly restored by your dentist.

 ——